-Oak Wilt is a systemic fungal disease that is caused by ceratocystis fagacearum.
+Oak Wilt is a systemic fungal disease that is caused by bretziella fagacearum (formerly known as ceratocystis fagacearum).
 The fungus causes the water conducting vessels of oaks to become clogged, reducing the flow of water up the tree.
 While all oak species are technically susceptible, live oaks and those in the red oak group are the most vulnerable, while those in the white oak group (such as bur, post, chinquapin, or monterrey) are far more resistant.
 In Central Texas, the disease has been most devastating for live oaks because of their tendency to grow large interconnected root systems.
 Once infected, live oaks generally die in three months to a year.

 Oak wilt is generally transmitted in two ways.
 The first, most common avenue is through root grafts between an infected and a non-infected tree.
 On average, the disease spreads at a rate of 75 feet per year among live oaks.
 Note that this can mean a transmission speed of 150 feet per year under optimal conditions.
 The second means of transmission is by the spread of fungal spores from the trunk or primary branches of infected trees.
 This is typically caused either by careless pruning practices or the nitidulid beetle, which can carry spores from the fungal mat of an infected tree to wounds on a non-infected tree.